testbedCIIRC/dt-integration-and-evaluation-in-robotic-maam/README.md

 # Project Contents

-- **Robot Files:** KRL codes for the robotic controller.
-- **NX Siemens Files:** Simulation of robotic paths and scans of printed parts in NX Siemens.
-- **Laser Tracker - Raw data:** Raw data from laser tracker from measuring the printing pad and robot motion.
+- **Measured Data:** Machine calibration measurements, deviation gauge measurements and trajectories.
+- **Graphs:** Graphs from the article which can be opened in web browser.
-- **Python Files:** Scripts for visualizing the bilinear interpolation of the printing pad and visualization of the real robot paths from:
+- **Python Files:** Scripts for calculation and visualization:
-  1. Laser tracker measuring
+  1. Visualization of deviation gauge data.
-  2. Virtual robot controller
+  2. TBA
-  3. Real robot controller
-  4. CAM - NX Siemens

 # Key Features